asofio/minimal-api-aks-poc/generate-client-sdk.md

 `openapi-generator generate -i https://localhost:[YourPortHere]/swagger/v1/swagger.json -g csharp -o ./tmp/apisdk`

-NOTE: If you encounter an error indicating a SSHHandshakeException, you will need to temporarily disable certificate verification by adjusting the following environment variable. *Please remember to undo this operation when done generating a client SDK.*
+NOTE: If you encounter an error indicating a SSHHandshakeException, you will need to temporarily disable certificate verification by adjusting the following environment variable. *Please remember to undo this operation when finished with generating a client SDK.
+Meaning, set this value back to false.*

 Windows/Powershell